Watchable Wildlife: Eastern Coyote

 When to watch:

-Coyotes are most numerous at the end of summer and in the fall, after the pups have grown to adult size.
+Coyotes are most numerous at the end of summer and in the fall, when pups are almost fully grown.
 Watch an open field in late summer to see a coyote hunting for small mammals.
 Follow their tracks during the winter-you may catch a glimpse of a coyote in the distance as you track it.

 Where to watch: